nevendyulgerov/initialzr/README.md

 <script type="text/javascript" src="path-to-initialzr/initialzr.min.js"></script>
 ```

-Alternatively, you can include the plugin in an async manner, like this:
+Alternatively, if you use jQuery, you can include the plugin in an async manner, like this:

 ```javascript
 <script type="text/javascript">